adonix-org/cloud-spark/README.md

                   get()
 ```

 In this scenario, neither middleware `C` nor the worker's `get()` method executes.
-This is exactly what you want, for example, when using [Cache](#cache) middleware.
+This is exactly what you want, for example, when using the [Cache](#cache) middleware.
 If a valid response is found in the cache, that response can and should be returned immediately.

 However, this illustrates that different behavior can occur depending on the order of middleware registration.